dhanuzch/Temperature-logger_PHP_MySQL/README.md

 # DHT11_Datalogger_HTML_CSS_JS_PHP_MySQL

 ## Working:
-Display Data from NodeMCU as a graph in webpage
+Display Temperature and humidity Data from NodeMCU as a graph in webpage

+## Features:
+1. Auto Refresh the website
+2. MySQL based
+3. Displays temperature and humidity data in separate graphs.
+4. Added CSS, so visually looks better.
+5. Out of the box compatibility with NodeMCU.
+For other MCUs minor alterations needed.

 ## TODO